 Research Clinical Internship Openings 2020:

 We are presently accepting applications for Research Clinical Interns for the following:

 The Research Clinical Intern plays a critical role in delivering the treatment programs to the children.
 Responsibilities include facilitating intensive social skills groups, leading therapeutic activities, instituting a structured behavioral program, collecting data, and data entry.
 A Research Clinician’s day starts an hour before the treatment day starts to an hour after the program ends.
-Stipends for Research Clinical Interns start at $2,500.
+Stipends for Research Clinical Interns start at $2,600.
 Placement in programs will be determined after the interviews.
-In addition to the program dates noted above, there is also mandatory 40 hours of training that all interns must attend the week of June 22nd (prior to the program implementation.
+In addition to the program dates noted above, there is also mandatory 40 hours of training that all interns must attend the week of June 22nd (prior to the program's implementation).

 The focus of all of our MAX programs is to teach social skills and provide multiple opportunities for the children to practice skills taught.
 Specifically we work on areas that are problems for children with high functioning autism spectrum disorders: social skills, interest expansion, interpretation of non-literal language (idioms), and face and affect recognition.
 Each day/session is divided up into treatment cycles (number of cycles dependent upon program).
 The first part of each cycle consists of instruction that includes role play and modeling.
 After this instruction, the children participate in a therapeutic activity in which they practice the skills they were just taught in a cooperative group exercise.